UP | HOME

 • By convention, packages are placed under ws/src/<repo>, where <repo> is the name of the source-code repository[fn:Technically repositories can be directly under ws but that defies convention!]

-2. Log files generated from building the packages ws/log.
+2. Log files generated from building the packages go in ws/log.
 The latest logs are in ws/log/latest

 4. ROS workspaces enable you to build collections of related packages

-5. I recommend using a new workspace per project, that way issues in packages you aren't currently developing won't effect you.
+5. Use a new workspace for each project, that way issues in packages you aren't currently developing won't effect you.

 Building a Workspace